Quarter Of The Year Gone – End of Financial Year

 - My income is already almost half of what it was over the whole of the financial year.

-- More importantly, expenses are WAY down – even though they include most of the startup costs of TPS (see below).
+- More importantly, expenses are WAY down – even though they include most of the startup costs of my ecommerce business.

-- Which means that the first quarter of the 2017 presents a far healthier picture than the whole of the last financial year.
+- This means that the first quarter of the 2017 presents a far healthier picture than the whole of the last financial year.

 A side benefit is that I’ve spent far less time on my online business and this blog, which has given me the time to help my Dad with his business and spend more time visiting him.
 I’ve even enjoyed reading some books, watching TV and generally relaxing, like I haven’t done for YEARS!